VlasovArtem/live-tweet-io/README.md

 ![][screenshot]

-Live Tweet IO is an angularJS application streaming from a nodejs application the tweets located near San Francisco.
+Live Tweet IO is an AngularJS application streaming from a nodejs application the tweets located near San Francisco.

+## Demo

+You can play with the demo here: http://projects.kdelemme.com/live-tweet-io/app/

 ## Installation